 The Heart Foundation believes an egg a day poses no problem for cardiovascular health.
 Just don’t fry it in bacon fat or coddle it in cream.

-Easy ways to enjoy eggs
+Easy ways to enjoy these eggs without compromising their super foods value

 - A poached egg with asparagus and chutney on toasted Turkish bread makes a delicious and easy light meal.